 What happens if a dermoid cyst is left untreated?

 Dermoid cysts left untreated will continue to enlarge.
-If injured and the cyst wall is ruptured, the leaking cyst contents irritate the surrounding tissues causing pain and swelling.
-Untreated dermoid cysts may occasionally become infected, requiring treatment with antibiotics and more urgent surgical removal or minimally invasive ablation.
+If injured and the cyst wall is ruptured, the leaking cyst contents irritate the surrounding tissues causing pain, swelling, and possibly scarring.
+Untreated dermoid cysts may occasionally become infected, requiring treatment with antibiotics or more urgent surgical removal.

 Why Nationwide Children's?